Noorb7188/mc-es6-challenge/README.md

 Don't worry – you don't need to know any ES6 already.
 Everything required is referenced with comments in the code.

-Before you change anything, run the code in Node to see the output.
+- Before you change anything, run the code in Node to see the output.
 None of the changes you make should affect the output.

-You probably won't have time to change all of the ES6 syntax in an hour Instead, pick a few features that you're interested in, read some documentation, try to replace them with ES5, then run the file again in Node to check that the output hasn't changed.
+- You probably won't have time to change all of the ES6 syntax in an hour

+- Pick a few features that you're interested in, read some documentation, try to replace them with ES5, then run the file again in Node to check that the output hasn't changed.
-(Node will happily run code that contains a mixture of ES5 and ES6 syntax, so you don't have to replace every single ES6 feature before you can test your changes.)

-The first time each ES6 feature appears in the code, you'll find a comment on the previous line telling you what features to look for, which you can look up in the list below to find a quick fix.
+- The first time each ES6 feature appears in the code, you'll find a comment on the previous line telling you what features to look for, which you can look up in the list below to find a quick fix.

-The code makes use of several ES6 features.
+- The code makes use of several ES6 features:

-If you're not feeling hugely comfortable with ES6, then focus on understanding and replacing some of the features near the top of the following list.
+    - If you're not feeling hugely comfortable with ES6, then focus on understanding and replacing some of the features near the top of the following list.

-If you already feel comfortable with ES6, feel free to skip ahead to some of the features at the end of the list – the two at the bottom are particularly challenging.
+    - If you already feel comfortable with ES6, feel free to skip ahead to some of the features at the end of the list – the two at the bottom are particularly challenging.

 The features (ordered by how difficult it will be to replace them with ES5, from easiest to hardest) are: